skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2023-08-28, with latest median and mean data as of [Episode 249](https://thefeed.libsyn.com/249-how-is-the-sagaftra-strike-affecting-podcasters).*

 *Updated 2023-07-25, with latest country and user agent data as of [Episode 248](https://thefeed.libsyn.com/248-podcast-trailers-and-profanity-in-podcast-titles).*

 *Updated 2023-07-11, with latest median and mean data as of [Episode 247](https://thefeed.libsyn.com/247-the-indiepod-manifesto-goodbye-stitcher-and-hello-threads).*